Whitechapel Bell Foundry: Notable bells

 Following the September 11 attacks on the United States in 2001, the company made a tribute bell, the Bell of Hope, as a gift from the people of London to the city of New York.
 It is rung at 08:46 each year on the anniversary of the tragedy, the time the first plane hit the first tower.
 It was designed by architect Paul Byard and was rung for the first time on American soil by the Bishop of New York, the Rt.
 Rev. Mark S. Sisk.
 The bell resided at Trinity Church (Manhattan), before being moved to St. Paul's Chapel.
 In 2005 it was rung again four times for the people killed in the 7 July 2005 London bombings.

 The Whitechapel Bell Foundry designed the Olympic Bell seen at the opening ceremony for the London 2012 Olympic Games, although it was not cast on the premises.
 The furnaces at Whitechapel could not provide the 23 tons of molten metal required to make the bell, so it was manufactured at a factory in the Netherlands which normally produces ship's propellers.

 The Olympic Bell is the largest harmonically tuned bell in the world and the widest bell in Britain.
-It now hangs in the Queen Elizabeth Park and is not rung because it is deemed too loud to be rung without disturbing local residents.
+It now hangs in the Queen Elizabeth Olympic Park, but is not rung because it is deemed too loud to be rung without disturbing local residents.

 The Foundry cast the Royal Jubilee Bells used on the lead barge for the Thames Diamond Jubilee Pageant the same summer, which now hang in the church of St James Garlickhythe.

-Damon Albarn had three bells cast from the foundry for On Melancholy Hill for the Gorillaz album Plastic Beach, although they were not used on the final song.
+Damon Albarn had three bells cast from the foundry for "On Melancholy Hill" for the Gorillaz album Plastic Beach, although they were not used on the final song.
 These were cast in the notes D, A and C-sharp.
 However one of the bells is often used on live versions of "We Got the Power".

 The last bell to be cast at the foundry was on 22 March 2017, and was given to the Museum of London along with historical artefacts from the premises.
 The manufacturing patents for the Whitechapel bells have been sold to the bell-hanging company, Whites of Appleton in Oxfordshire, with whom the foundry has had a business relationship for 197 years.